COVID-19 guidelines & training

 - Businesses are obligated to alert Safework NSW if one of their staff tests positive to CV19 – Register here.

 - All of these maximum numbers must comply with the 4 square metre rule and 1.5m social distancing.
-It is unlikely that your maximum patronage will be affected.

 - Winery Cellar Doors, cafes, restaurants etc. must appoint a dedicated COVID-19 Safe Hygiene Marshal to oversee social distancing, cleaning and hygiene at the venue.
 (They can be a normal working member of staff and can conduct other duties as well as monitoring the premise for Covid Safe practices.)